ray-anirudh/HighwayPulse/README.md

 Energy demand simulations: Estimate energy requirements and charging probabilities for vehicles.

-JTDA is versatile and applicable to any road stretch in India with similar inputs.
+HighwayPulse is versatile and applicable to any road stretch in India with similar inputs.

 2. Salient Features